veronicalitt/static-veronica/writing-portfolio.md

 ["‘Ugh!
 As If!’
 Takes On The Enduring Appeal Of ‘Clueless.’"](https://defector.com/ugh-as-if-takes-on-the-enduring-appeal-of-clueless) _Defector._ July 25, 2025.

 ["Ugh!
-As If!
-Clueless" is a Fantastic Literary Exploration of a Superb Movie."](https://www.thenewestrant.com/2025/06/ugh-as-if-clueless-is-fantastic.html) _The Newest Rant._ June 3, 2025.
+As If! _Clueless_" is a Fantastic Literary Exploration of a Superb Movie."](https://www.thenewestrant.com/2025/06/ugh-as-if-clueless-is-fantastic.html) _The Newest Rant._ June 3, 2025.

 ["Ugh As If!": New book tackles the 'female gaze' and _Clueless_."](https://www.mountholyokenews.com/books/2025/2/8/veronica-litt-makes-a-case-for-clueless-1995-and-the-joy-of-girly-art) _Mount Holyoke News._ February 10, 2025.